andersoncontreira/java-ddd-and-design-patterns-guide/README.md

 # Training DDD and Design Patterns in Java
-DDD and design patterns sample in Java
+DDD and design patterns sample in Java.
+Hybrid project to run SpringBoot our Spark.

 ## Service Architecture
 This service is the main part of the follow architecture.